 System Overview

 Three layers, one process.
 Claude Code hooks and the MCP server communicate with the chittad daemon over a Unix domain socket.
-Inside, DuckDBMind orchestrates storage, embedding, resonance, and self-tuning.
+Inside, chitta-field (a statically-linked Rust library) is the sole storage substrate — orchestrating memory, embedding, resonance, and decay.

 Claude Code